-The internet is lousy with banana pancake recipes, many promising something akin to alchemy: that a mere two ingredients–bananas and eggs–will produce perfect first pancakes for your child.
+The internet is lousy with banana pancake recipe for infants, many promising something akin to alchemy: that a mere two ingredients–bananas and eggs–will produce perfect first pancakes for your child.
 Doesn’t take a chemist to predict what most likely will occur: burnt mush.

 But there’s an obvious solution hiding in plain sight in your pantry or cabinet: the baby oats/cereal you may have used to introduce solids.
 Think of them as serving the same function as flour does in regular ol’ flapjacks: they bind; they solidify; they, you know, pancake.
-You’re still going to have a very soft and loose pancake, but it will come together and hold its shape just fine–and be more nutritious, to boot.
+You’re still going to have a very soft and loose flapjack with this banana pancake recipe for infants, but it will come together and hold its shape just fine–and be more nutritious, to boot.

 Even better, you can continue to adjust the ratio of ingredients to evolve alongside your baby’s palate and/or tooth situation, working his/her way up to regular pancakes by the end of your child’s first year and all kinds of specialty cakes in the days and years that follow.
 A great launching pad for all things food.